 - How much we expect our list to grow also impacts the number of products we can well

 For example, years ago I had a list of 2,000 people which usually grew by 10 people each week.
 (That’s how many free CDs we usually sent out per week.)
-In addition, I knew I usually sold about one Client Attraction System product per week.
+In addition, I knew I usually sold about one The Leveraged Business System product per week.
 From these numbers, we forecasted what we could sell in a year.
-So, if the list doubled to 4,000 people, we would probably be sending out 20 CDs per week, then we would likely double the number of Client Attraction Systems sold per week to two.
+So, if the list doubled to 4,000 people, we would probably be sending out 20 CDs per week, then we would likely double the number of The Leveraged Business Systems sold per week to two.

 Over the years, this type of rudimentary math has held true for us and has been a good way to project sales and income.
-Even today, the number of people that order the free CD directly correlates to the number of people who purchase the Client Attraction System.
+Even today, the number of people that order the free CD directly correlates to the number of people who purchase the The Leveraged Business System.